Mark Ronson: 2006–2009: Version

 Ronson is credited as producer on a mixtape album called Man in the Mirror, released in January 2008 by the rapper Rhymefest which is a tribute to the pop star Michael Jackson.
 The album features Rhymefest appearing to speak to Michael Jackson using archive audio from interviews with the pop star.
 The same month Ronson received three nominations for the Brit Awards, including 'Best Male Solo Artist,' 'Best Album' (Version) and 'Song of the Year' ("Valerie").
 Ronson won his first Brit for 'Best Male Solo Artist' in mid-February 2008 over favourite Mika.
 He also performed a medley of Coldplay's "God Put a Smile upon Your Face" with Adele, "Stop Me" with Daniel Merriweather, and "Valerie" with Amy Winehouse.
 The performance allowed for a large boost in sales in the iTunes UK Top 100.
 "Valerie" would jump almost 30 spots in the days after the event, while "Just", "Stop Me" and "Oh My God" all appeared in the chart as well.
 That same week, Ronson appeared twice in the UK Top 40, with "Valerie" rebounding to number 13 and "Just" at number 31, his fourth Top 40 entry from "Version".
 The Brits performance also allowed for "Version" to climb 18 spots to number 4.

 Around this time, Ronson received his first number one on an international chart (Dutch Top 40) for "Valerie," which spent four consecutive weeks at the top of the chart.
-He collaborated with Kaiser Chiefs on their third album.
+He collaborated with the Kaiser Chiefs on their third album.
 Ronson toured the album "Version" extensively through both the UK and Europe during 2008.
 Notable sold-out performances at The Hammersmith Apollo and Brixton Academy.
 Ronson is known to champion new upcoming artists on the road with him, such as Sam Sparro and Julian Perretta.
 Ronson's string backing was provided by the all-female string quartet Demon Strings.

-On 2 July 2008, in Paris, Mark Ronson performed live with Duran Duran for an invited audience.
+On 2 July 2008, in Paris, Ronson performed live with Duran Duran for an invited audience.
 They played new arrangements by Ronson of some Duran Duran songs, along with tracks from the band's new album, Red Carpet Massacre.
 Ronson & the Version Players also performed songs from his album Version.
 Simon Le Bon sang.
 As of March 2009, Ronson was working with the group on their 13th album.
 The Album, titled All You Need Is Now, was released digitally exclusively via Apple's iTunes on 21 December 2010, while the physical CD was released in March 2011 with additional tracks.
 In 2013–14 Ronson was once again in the studio producing Duran Duran's 14th album, Paper Gods, making it the first time the band has worked with the same producer on consecutive albums since Colin Thurston produced their first two albums in the 1980s.